Sweet Potato and Black Rice Salad

 This is a simple recipe featuring just a few ingredients (black rice, lime juice, green onions, sweet potatoes, pomegrante seeds, and smoked paprika).
 The paprika is what gives it that soul food essence.
 You go into any Big Mama’s or Ma Dear’s cabinet and you will find multiple bottles of this spice.

-Black Rice Salad Tips
+How to Cook Black Rice Salad

 - Black rice would actually make an amazing natural purple dye for foods.
 However, because of this, it’s a bit like working with turmeric – be careful when handling it because it will stain all of your equipment.
 Avoid storing it in plastic containers, wash your kitchen tools shortly after using them to cook black rice, and don’t wear your fanciest attire when cooking.